Cephalopod: Respiration

 Cephalopods exchange gases with the seawater by forcing water through their gills, which are attached to the roof of the organism.
 Water enters the mantle cavity on the outside of the gills, and the entrance of the mantle cavity closes.
 When the mantle contracts, water is forced through the gills, which lie between the mantle cavity and the funnel.
-The water's expulsion through the funnel can be used to power jet propulsion.
+The water's expulsion through the funnel is used to power jet propulsion.
 If respiration is used concurrently with jet propulsion, large losses in speed or oxygen generation can be expected.
 The gills, which are much more efficient than those of other mollusks, are attached to the ventral surface of the mantle cavity.
 There is a trade-off with gill size regarding lifestyle.
 To achieve fast speeds, gills need to be small – water will be passed through them quickly when energy is needed, compensating for their small size.
 However, organisms which spend most of their time moving slowly along the bottom do not naturally pass much water through their cavity for locomotion; thus they have larger gills, along with complex systems to ensure that water is constantly washing through their gills, even when the organism is stationary.
 The water flow is controlled by contractions of the radial and circular mantle cavity muscles.

 The gills of cephalopods are supported by a skeleton of robust fibrous proteins; the lack of mucopolysaccharides distinguishes this matrix from cartilage.
 The gills are also thought to be involved in excretion, with NH4+ being swapped with K+ from the seawater.